Hungary: Government and politics

-Hungary is a unitary, parliamentary republic.
-The Hungarian political system operates under a framework reformed in 2012; this constitutional document is the Fundamental Law of Hungary.
-Amendments generally require a two-thirds majority of parliament; the fundamental principles of the constitution (as expressed in the articles guaranteeing human dignity, the separation of powers, the state structure, and the rule of law) are valid in perpetuity.
-199 Members of Parliament (országgyűlési képviselő) are elected to the highest organ of state authority, the unicameral Országgyűlés (National Assembly), every four years in a single-round first-past-the-post election with an election threshold of 5%.
+Hungary is a unitary parliamentary republic.
+Its politics operates under a constitutional framework, the Fundamental Law (alaptörvény), most recently heavily reformed in 2012.
+A parliamentary supermajority of two-thirds is typically needed to amend this Law, although it contains certain unamendable eternity clauses (the articles guaranteeing human dignity, the separation of powers, the state structure, and the rule of law) as well.

+199 Members of Parliament (országgyűlési képviselők, singular képviselő) are elected to the highest organ of state authority, the unicameral Országgyűlés (National Assembly), every four years by mixed-member majoritarian representation.
+106 are elected in single-member constituencies by first-past-the-post voting, the other 93 from a single nationwide constituency by modified proportional representation.
+The electoral threshold is set at 5% for single-party lists, 10% for coalitions of two parties, and 15% for coalitions of three or more parties.